niemasd/Game-Saves/PC/Final Fantasy IV - The After Years/Notes.md

 This is a 2-byte integer at address `0139C53C`.

 ## Bestiary
-The bestiary is represented as kill counts (2-byte unsigned integer) for each monster, with the count seemingly being separate in each Tale.
+Each monster in the bestiary is represented as 10 little-endian 2-byte integers, one for each Tale (first is Ceodore's, then Rydia's, etc.).
 Instead of kill counts incrementing by 1 (`01` in hex), they actually increment by 16 (`10` in hex).
 Here's the mapping of decimal true kill count to hex bestiary kill count:

 ```
 Slays	Data